betheden/hebrew-grammar/content/adverb.rst

 -------

 An adverb is a word that describes the verb, or sometimes describes the sentence as a whole.
-Particles in Biblical Hebrew are closely related to adverbs.
+Some particles in Biblical Hebrew are closely related to adverbs.

 Article